gohbiscuit/UnityCustomCoroutine/README.md

 ## Credits

-The classes was made with some references from online forums, as well as crediting my mentor Muxian Wu.
+The classes was made with some references from online resource, as well as crediting my mentor Muxian Wu.

 References:
 http://answers.unity3d.com/questions/1040319/whats-the-proper-way-to-queue-and-space-function-c.html